Get free guidance and exclusive deals to grow your business with business.com+

 • New York: Any private company that monitors employees in the workplace in New York must provide specific notice upon hire and in a “conspicuous place” all employees can see.
 An acknowledgment of monitoring must also be kept on file for each employee.

 In addition to employee monitoring laws, some states have strict data privacy laws.
-For example, the California Privacy Rights Act, which took effect on Jan.
-1, 2023, substantially expands employee data protection requirements.
+For example, the California Privacy Rights Act (CPRA) substantially expands employee data protection requirements.
 To be safe, you may be best served by checking with your legal counsel to ensure your employee monitoring technology usage adheres to federal and state regulations.

 Key TakeawayKey takeaway